mauromaiorca/emprove/README.md

 Cons:

 ## Create a session for iterative particle selection using SCI scoring function for selection, and script files to run
-go in the directory where you want the new project to be create and execute the following command:
+go in the directory where you want the new project to be created and call the following command:
 ```
 emprove_session_manager new_session \
             --name J182_emprove \